m3mnoch/.plan/README.md

 oh, and it looks like, with that knowledge, i just recovered about 15 additional frames per second.  granted, that's anecdotal and i'm setting up more objective tests, but it looks good.

+---

+nah.  measuring it apples-to-apples, there was barely a notice in performance difference.  within the realm of statistical variance.

+since that's the case, the simpler version wins!

+meaning, i think i finally have the recommended way to implement a game loop on the platform.